JuliaLLVM/LLVM.jl/docs/src/man/values.md

 - `linkage`/`linkage!`: get or set the linkage of the global value.
 - `visibility`/`visibility!`: get or set the visibility of the global value.
 - `section`/`section!`: get or set the section of the global value.
-- `alignment`/`alignment!`: get or set the alignment of the global value.
 - `dllstorage`/`dllstorage!`: get or set the DLL storage class of the global value.
 - `unnamed_addr`/`unnamed_addr!`: get or set whether the global value has an unnamed address.
 - `local_unnamed_addr`/`local_unnamed_addr!`: get or set whether the global value has a local unnamed address.